 - Under Create a post, select the profile/page where you’ll stream

-- You’ll have the option here to control the visibility of your stream if you’re streaming to a profile.
+- You’ll have the option here to control your stream’s visibility if you’re streaming to a profile.

 - You can write stream copy, add a hashtag, and tag members or pages.